History of the Washington Commanders: Norv Turner era (1994–1999)

+Daniel Snyder ownership (1999–2023)

-1999 – Snyder takes over
+1999

-After two seasons, John Kent Cooke was unable to raise sufficient funds to permanently purchase the Redskins, and on May 25, 1999, Daniel Snyder gained unanimous approval (31–0) from league owners and bought the franchise for $800 million, a deal that was the most expensive team-purchasing deal in sporting history.
-One of his first acts as team owner occurred on November 21, 1999, when he sold the naming-rights to Jack Kent Cooke Stadium to the highest bidder, FedEx, who renamed the stadium FedExField.
+After two seasons, John Kent Cooke eventually sold the franchise to Daniel Snyder for $800 million, a deal that was the most expensive team-purchasing deal in sporting history.
+The sale was finalized with the Cooke family on July 13, 1999.
+One of his first acts as team owner was to fire 25 front office employees two days later.
+On November 21, 1999, he sold the naming-rights to Jack Kent Cooke Stadium to the highest bidder, FedEx, who renamed the stadium FedExField.

-In Snyder's first season as owner, the Redskins went 10–6, including a four-game winning streak early in the season, and made it to the playoffs for the first time in Norv Turner's career, and the first time for the Redskins since 1992.
+In Snyder's abbreviated first season as owner, the Redskins went 10–6, including a four-game winning streak early in the season, and made it to the playoffs for the first time in Norv Turner's career, and the first time for the Redskins since 1992.
 One of the most important games of the regular season occurred on December 26, 1999, when the Redskins overcame a 10-point fourth quarter deficit to defeat the San Francisco 49ers 26–20, to give the Redskins their first NFC East crown since 1991.
 The final game of the season, on January 2, 2000, against the Dolphins, running back Stephen Davis rushed for a club-record 1405 yd and quarterback Brad Johnson completed a club-record 316 passes and threw for more than 4000 yd.
 They then beat the Detroit Lions in the first round of the playoffs, but lost to the Buccaneers, 14–13.
 The Redskins had a chance to win the game with a 52 yd field goal attempt in the final seconds of the game, but the snap from center Dan Turk to Brad Johnson, the holder, was off and the Bucs won.
 This was Dan Turk's last game in the NFL, as he died later that year of cancer.

 2000

-The 2000 season started with the selection of future Pro Bowlers LaVar Arrington and Chris Samuels in the 2000 NFL Draft and included five consecutive wins in the first half of the season.
+The 2000 season started with the selection of future Pro Bowlers LaVar Arrington and Chris Samuels in the 2000 NFL draft and included five consecutive wins in the first half of the season.
 However, they ended up going 7–6 through 14 weeks (counting their bye-week), and on December 4, 2000, Norv Turner was fired after almost seven seasons as head coach.
 Terry Robiskie was named interim coach to finish out the season, which ended with an 8–8 record.
 During the final game of the season on December 24, 2000, Larry Centers became the NFL's all-time leader in catches by a running back with 685 receptions.